jonasbirkelof/beets/docs/beets-php/routing.md

 ~/routes/web.php
 ```

-The router file is populated with several routes out of the box so that you have good examples of how to use it.
+The routing file is populated with several routes out of the box so that you have good examples of how to use it.
 For detailed instructions on how to use the router, please visit the [GitHub page](https://github.com/bramus/router).

 ## Custom request methods